catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 Compute Flavors
 ===============

-The flavor of an instance is the disk, CPU, and memory specifications of an instance.
+The flavor of an instance is the CPU, memory and disk specifications of a compute instance.
 Catalyst flavors are named 'cX.cY.cZ', where X is the 'compute generation', Y is the number of vCPUs, and Z is the number of gigabytes of memory.

 .. note::

- Flavour IDs will be different in each region.
+  Flavour names are identical across all regions, but the flavour IDs will vary.

 Operating System Images
 =======================

-In order to create an instance, you will need to have a pre-built Operating System in the form of an Image.
-Images are stored in the Glance service.
-Catalyst provide a set of images for general use.
-If none of those are sufficient, custom images can be uploaded to Glance by anyone.
+In order to create an instance, you will need to have a pre-built operating system in the form of an Image.
+Images are stored in the Image service (Glance).
+The Catalyst Cloud provide a set of images for general use and also allows you to upload your own images.

 .. note::

- Image IDs will be different in each region.
-Further, images are periodically updated.
-The ID of an Operating System image will change over time.
+ Image IDs for the same operating system will be different in each region.
+ Further, images are periodically updated receiving new IDs over time.
+You should always look up for an image based on its name and then retrieve the ID for it.

 Uploading an SSH key
 ====================